 And some other situations.

 All guest houses have Wi-Fi.
 All in all, the internet is good if you just use social networks, Skype, etc. But it is slow for watching serials online.

-You can buy a SIM card of one of the two mobile operators in the airport.
+You can buy a SIM card from one of the two mobile operators at the airport.
 When you leave the Arrivals zone, turn right.

 Gift shops can be found on practically every island.
-The prices there are a bit higher that in Male, because they buy souvenirs in Male.
+The prices there are a bit higher than in Male because they buy souvenirs in Male.
 Sometimes some local masters open their own shops on the islands.
-In this case the prices on some goods are lower.
+In this case, the prices of some goods are lower.

 In the market you can buy coconut butter, sweet ‘bondi’ (made of coconut flakes) or ‘coconut jam’ (made of coconut juice).

 Welcome!
 My name is Alex and since 2015 I have been “sick” with Maldives.
 In 2016-2017 I lived in Maldives and worked at a local travel agency.
 I managed to personally visit 15 local islands and 10 resorts.

 Since 2017, I have been organizing holidays for couples, families and groups.
 More than 300+ clients from 60 countries have used my service.